Key Information About FinCEN:

 FinCEN, the Financial Intelligence Unit of the United States, gives financial institutions some responsibilities and obligations to detect and prevent financial crimes.
 Some obligations that financial institutions must fulfill are listed below.

-Financial institutions operating in the United States have to comply with relevant regulations and laws.
+Financial institutions operating in the United States have to comply with relevant AML regulations and laws.
 Accordingly, financial institutions are required to follow the FinCEN regulations and fulfill their obligations strictly.
+FinCEN fines organizations that do not meet their AML and CFT obligations.
 Sanction Scanner provides solutions that enable financial institutions to comply with AML regulations.
 Financial institutions operating in the USA can fulfill their FinCEN and Bank Secrecy Act obligations with the Sanction Scanner.
 You can check your customers with Sanction Scanner's global sanction data and detect the people who are sanctioned.
 You can automate your compliance processes with API integration and reduce your workload.
 You can contact us for information about our AML compliance solutions.